sailscastshq/docs.sailscasts.com/docs/slipway/database-services.md

 - Learn about [Helm](/slipway/helm) for querying your database via the Sails REPL
 - Set up [Environment Variables](/slipway/environment-variables) for other configuration
 - Configure [Auto-Deploy](/slipway/auto-deploy) for continuous deployment

+## External PostgreSQL

+You can connect an existing PostgreSQL 14–17 database to an environment without moving it to Slipway's Docker host.
+Under **Add service**, select **External PostgreSQL**, name the connection, enter its PostgreSQL URL, and select **Connect**.
+Then use **Verify connection** on the service page.
+Registering and editing connections requires a team owner or administrator.

+Verification reports **Unverified**, **Reachable**, or **Unreachable**.
+It checks access from Slipway's client network, including DNS, TCP, TLS, authentication and read permissions.
+Reachable describes the last check; a successful backup confirms actual dump access.
+It is not continuous monitoring or a high-availability guarantee.

+Verified TLS is the default.
+The hostname must match the server certificate; an optional PEM CA supports private trust chains.
+Unverified encryption or plaintext requires explicit acknowledgement.
+Allow the Slipway server's outbound address through your database firewall, and make private DNS/VPN routes available from the `slipway` Docker network.
+No inbound public database port is opened.
+The URL accepts only the `sslmode` query parameter, matching the selected TLS setting.

+Slipway saves the encrypted connection as a managed secret: `DATABASE_URL` if available, otherwise `<SERVICE_NAME>_URL`.
+A custom CA is available as `<CONNECTION_VARIABLE>_CA_CERT`.
+Configure your application's database driver to use the appropriate TLS policy and CA; Slipway's verification configures its own client, not arbitrary application libraries.
+Readiness recognizes the verified connection when it matches the effective runtime configuration.
+Existing variables are preserved and saved connection values are omitted from browser/API responses.

+Use **Edit connection** to rotate credentials.
+Blank URL and CA fields keep saved values.
+Saving resets verification and preserves unrelated variables.
+Verify again and redeploy applications to apply changed connection settings; running apps are not restarted automatically.

+After configuring private backup storage and verifying the connection, create a manual backup or include the service in the instance backup schedule.
+Slipway uses a temporary PostgreSQL 17 client pinned to an immutable image, with bounded resources, private memory-backed credentials, and size/time-limited dumps.
+Existing private storage, checksum, notification and retention handling applies.
+Docker and access to the PostgreSQL client image are required; interrupted client cleanup is retried.

+These are single-database logical backups, not physical snapshots or point-in-time recovery. **Restore into an external database is disabled.** Recover through your provider or a reviewed `pg_restore` workflow into a separate database, verify the result, then deliberately change your application's connection.
+Slipway does not stop, restart, upgrade or delete the external database server.
+Existing managed database services keep their current lifecycle.